Avalanches in self-organized critical neural networks: A minimal model for the neural SOC universality class: Introduction

 \section{Introduction}

-Information processing by a network of dynamical elements is a delicate matter: Avalanches of activity can die out if the network is not connected enough or if the elements are not sensitive enough; on the other hand, activity avalanches can grow and spread over the entire network and override information processing as observed in epilepsy.
-Therefore, it has long been argued that neural networks have to establish and maintain a certain intermediate level of activity in order to keep away from the regimes of chaos and silence \cite{Langton:1990,Herz:1995,Bak:2001,Bornholdt:2003}.
-Similar ideas were also formulated in the context of genetic networks where Kauffman postulated that information processing in these evolved biochemical networks would be optimal near the ``edge of chaos'', or criticality of the dynamical percolation transition of such networks \cite{Kauffman:1993}.
+Information processing by a network of dynamical elements is a delicate matter: Avalanches of activity can die out if the network is not connected enough or if the elements are not sensitive enough; on the other hand, activity avalanches can grow and spread over the entire network and override information processing, as e.g.\ observed in epilepsy.
+Therefore, it has long been argued that neural networks have to establish and maintain a certain intermediate level of activity in order to keep away from, both, the regimes of chaos and silence \cite{Langton:1990,Herz:1995,Bak:2001,Bornholdt:2003}.
+Similar ideas were also formulated in the context of genetic networks where Kauffman postulated that information processing in these evolved biochemical networks would be optimal near the ``edge of chaos'', or the critical regime of the dynamical percolation transition of such networks \cite{Kauffman:1993}.

-In the wake of self-organized criticality (SOC), it was asked if also neural systems were self-organized to some form of criticality \cite{Bak:1988}.
+In the wake of the discovery of self-organized criticality (SOC) it was asked if also neural systems were self-organized to some form of criticality \cite{Bak:1988}.
 An early example of a SOC model that had been adapted to be applicable to neural networks is the model by Eurich et al. \cite{Eurich:2002}.
-They show that their model of the random neighbor Olami-Feder-Christensen universality class exhibits (subject to one critical coupling parameter) distributions of avalanche sizes and durations which they postulate could also occur in neural systems.
+Their model is a variant of the random neighbor Olami-Feder-Christensen model for earthquakes and exhibits, subject to one critical coupling parameter, distributions of avalanche sizes and durations which they postulate could also occur in neural systems.

-Another early example of a model for self-organized critical neural networks \cite{Bornholdt:2001, Bornholdt:2003} drew on an alternative approach to self-organized criticality based in dynamical networks \cite{Bornholdt:2000a}.
+Another early example is a spin model for self-organized critical neural networks \cite{Bornholdt:2001,Bornholdt:2003} that draws on the alternative approach of self-organized critical adaptive networks \cite{Bornholdt:2000a}.
 Here networks are able to self-regulate towards and maintain a critical system state, via simple local rewiring rules which are plausible in the biological context.